ptubig/react-charting-matrix/README.md

 ```

 If you have x represented as a string, you will need to figure out a way to represent it as a number (ie. create a map).

+Rickshaw doesn't include a horizontal stacked bar chart because "Rickshaw is aimed at graphing time series data (with
+time on the x-axis), so you are correct that there's no support for horizontal stacked bars."
+It was noted [here](https://github.com/shutterstock/rickshaw/issues/350).

 This requires to add a static .css file.